Gigantosaurus

 It was another frog!

 I’ve always known that Bullfrogs are carnivores.
-Until today, I never knew they were cannibals!
+Until today, I never realized they were cannibals!

 I guess from here forward when out wading my ponds I will exercise more caution, lest I become the next meal for a hungry Gigantosaurus bullfrog.